Cosmic-Chatter/Constellation/control_server/README.md

 * Set a DMX scene for a component
 * Add an explanatory note

 Note that sending power off and power on commands may affect different components differently.
 For projectors, this will sleep or wake them.
-For Wake on LAN devices with shutdown permitted, the machine will be shutdown.

 ### Maintenance tab